noahgibbs/codefolio_middleman/source/posts/2016-02-03-2015-end-of-year-wrap-up.html.md

 Science software</a> is still on GitHub, but won't be updated with any real frequency.

-If you've been watching me carefully you know I'm releasing a <a href="http://no-more-lost-data.com">database migrations ebook</a>.
+If you've been watching me carefully you know I'm releasing a (edited to add: now defunct) database migrations ebook.
 The current revenue on that is a nice even $0, though I hope that'll go up over time.
 There's a beta ebook, I've sent my mailing list a few chapters and I'm recording some videos to go with it.
 High hopes,